Our 2017 interns have already been chosen. If you are interested in this opportunity for the 2018 season, please check back here around January 1st.

 Depending on prior experience and skill level, interns will learn how to train raptors via operant conditioning: positive reinforcement training.
 Interns also engage guests of all ages through natural history programs.
 They will learn about the many species of animals that occupy Southeast Alaska and they may have a chance to collect data with a local researcher in the area.

-If you have any questions about our internship program, please contact:
+If you have any questions about our internship program, contact us!

-Maggie Hughes, one of our 2015 interns created this video from her Haines and ABEF experiences.
+Our 2015 intern Maggie Hughes created this video from her Haines and ABEF experiences.
 Thanks Maggie!